wpaccessibility/wp-a11y-docs/docs/topics/documenting-accessibility/accessibility-txt.md

 == Quick Information ==
 Accessibility audit completed: (Yes or No)
 Most recent audit date: YYYY-MM-DD
-Tested to standard and conformance level: WCAG 2.2 AA Audited by: (comma-separated list of wordpress.org userid's or markdown-formatted links with Company Names and URLs) Accessibility Conformance Report: https://example.com/
+Tested to standard and conformance level: WCAG 2.2 AA (supports) Audited by: (comma-separated list of wordpress.org userid's or markdown-formatted links with Company Names and URLs) Accessibility Conformance Report: https://example.com/